WorksOS/con-services/LandfillService.WebApi/Readme.txt

 == Time zones

+The server and the database time are expected to be set to UTC.

 Dates sent by the client are assumed to be in the project time zone.

 There is a discrepancy with time zones: the Foreman API returns project